Medically reviewed by Hector Guillen, Ph.D

 DNA stands for deoxyribonucleic acid.
-It is the genetic material that carries all the necessary information to tell our body how to function.
-It also is the basis of all of our hereditary features, guaranteeing that we successfully carry our characteristics into the next generation.
+It is the genetic material that carries all the necessary information to tell living things how to function.
+It also is the basis of all of our hereditary features, from eye color to genetic disorders.

 DNA is made up of molecules known as nucleotides, which come in four different types: Adenine (A), Thymine (T), Cytosine (C), and Guanine (G), which are matched into two base pairs each and are attached to a sugar molecule and a phosphate molecule.
 Each nucleotide is arranged into DNA’s characteristic spiral, called the double helix.

-During cell division, the DNA strand splits along the middle of the double helix, and each separate piece of the strand acts as a base for the creation of a new piece of DNA material in a new cell.
+During cell division, the DNA strand splits along the middle of the double helix, and each separate piece of the strand acts as a base for creating a new piece of DNA material in a new cell.

-Take a deep dive into your DNA and read our latest article DNA Refresher.
+Take a deep dive into your DNA and read our DNA Refresher article.

 What is the Function of DNA?

-DNA exists for one purpose – to store all the information that our cells need to develop, function, and reproduce.
-It’s easiest to think of it as an instruction manual or textbook that can be found in all our cells, to ensure that each one functions as it should.
+DNA exists to store all the information that our cells need to develop, function, and reproduce.
+It’s easiest to think of it as an instruction manual or fact sheet that can be found in all our cells to ensure that each one functions as it should.

-If DNA is not accurately copied every time that it divides itself, it can lead to disease or illnesses like leukemia, which is caused when defective chromosomes start to change the way your red blood cells reproduce.
+If DNA is not accurately copied every time that it divides itself, it can lead to disease or illnesses like leukemia, which is caused when genetic change occurs in chromosomes and defective versions alter the way your red blood cells reproduce.

-Within our DNA, specific sequences of nucleotides called genes provide our cells with instruction on how to create proteins that help our bodies function.
-They go by many names, including enzymes, hormones, and antibodies – all of these are different types of proteins.
+Within our DNA, specific sequences of nucleotides called genes provide our cells with instructions on creating proteins that help our bodies function.
+They go by many names, including enzymes, hormones, and antibodies; these are different types of proteins.